List of DC Comics characters: C: Joel Cochin

+Jacob Colby

 Coldcast

-Coldcast is a metahuman who can manipulate electromagnetism for various effects in the DC Universe.
+Coldcast (Nathan Jones) is a fictional character appearing in American comic books published by DC Comics.

-The character, created by Joe Kelly and Doug Mahnke, first appeared in Action Comics #775 (March 2001).
+The character was created by Joe Kelly and Doug Mahnke, and first appeared in Action Comics #775 (March 2001).

-Within the context of the stories, Nathan Jones, using the name Coldcast, is a member of the Elite.
-He is recruited into the team by Manchester Black prior to the team encountering Superman in Libya After Superman defeats the team and Black's apparent suicide, Coldcast is recruited by Vera Black for a team that eventually becomes the Justice League Elite.
+Coldcast is a member of the Elite who can manipulate electromagnetism for various effects.
+Manchester Black recruited Coldcast prior to the team encountering Superman in Libya.
+After the team's defeat and Black's apparent suicide, Vera Black recruits Coldcast into a team that eventually becomes the Justice League Elite.

 Coldcast in other media

 Coldcast appears in Superman vs. The Elite, voiced by Catero Colbert.

+Coldsnap

+Coldsnap is a fictional character appearing in American comic books published by DC Comics.

+Darryl is a metahuman and member of the Masters of Disaster who possesses cryokinesis.

+Coldsnap in other media

+Coldsnap appears in Black Lightning, portrayed by Derick Lewis.
+This version gained his powers from an A.S.A. experiment called "Project Masters of Disaster".